phip1611/noto-sans-mono-bitmap-rs/CODEGEN.md

 in the main crate.

 This is my first ever codegen-like experience with Rust.
-The code is far from optimal but good enough.
+The code is far from optimal but good enough... actually, I want to publicly apologize for that code crime :D but it works.

 ## Build Prerequisites
 Because the examples uses "minifb" as dependency, on Linux the package `libxkbcommon-dev` is required to run them.
 This is not necessary, if you just use this crate as dependency.